saylordotorg/course_bio101b/Unit06.md

+---
+layout: default
+title: "BIO101B: Introduction to Molecular and Cellular Biology"
+course_description: "A detailed introduction to molecular biology, including proteins, carbohydrates, lipids, and nucleic acids, water, and other compounds that make up the cell.
+Particular emphasis is placed on the cell membrane, mitosis and meiosis, genetics and gene expression, transcription and translation, and cellular metabolism."
+next: ../Unit07
+previous: ../Unit05
+---
 **Unit 6: Photosynthesis** <span id="6"></span>
 *Have you ever wondered how a plant grows from a tiny acorn to a giant oak?
 Where does all that biomass come from?
 How does it get the energy